-Regulated trapping has played an integral role in modern wildlife conservation.
-The activity of trapping, while adding benefit of self-reliance, funding, understanding, or health & safety to many across North America, has also been an extremely important tool for conserving furbearing species.
+Regulated trapping and wildlife management activities have played an integral role in modern conservation.
+The activity of trapping, while adding benefit of self-reliance, funding, understanding, and/or health & safety to many across North America, has also been an extremely important tool for conserving furbearing species.

 Those involved in the Furbearer Conservation™ think tank have worked tirelessly to both promote regulated trapping as a management tool, and also solidify a well established working relationship between sustainable users (trappers/hunters) and biologists (both state appointed and independent).